iamodao/Form.AO/README.md

-# Form.AO
+# FormAO
-Form.AO is a simple web based form manager written in PHP that can be plugged in to a web project.
+FormAO is a simple web-based form manager written in PHP that can be plugged into a web project.